Biden to speak about abortion ruling, outline his plans

-WASHINGTON (AP) — President Joe Biden will speak from the White House about the U.S. Supreme Court ruling overturning Roe v.
+WASHINGTON (AP) — President Joe Biden will speak from the White House on Friday about the Supreme Court ruling overturning Roe v.
 Wade, the landmark decision that legalized abortion nationwide.

 The remarks, which are scheduled for 12:30 p.m.
 EDT, will outline his approach to this new phase of the fight over abortion access.